DesktopGooseUnofficial/ResourceHub/mods/hatgoos.md

 ## Settings in Config

+Below is a chart that should tell you what kind of setting are there in your config file.
+Function will tell you what happens if you were to manipulate that setting,

 | Setting | Function |
 |---------|:---------:|
 | HatMode | Default - sets to Default hat , Custom - sets to using custom hats , None - No Hats |